Valalol/Star-Citizen-Navigation/README.md

 ### Displayed Informations
 During navigation, various information are displayed:
 - `Updated` : The time of the last command
-- `Destination` : Your target
+- `Target` : Your target
+- `Closest Orbital Markers` : The 3 closest Orbital Markers from the target
+- `Closest Quantum Beacon to target` : The closest Quantum Beacon from the target to start the navigation
 - `Global coordinates` : The global coordinates of your character
 - `Actual Container` : The planet/moon you are around
        (red: bad star, yellow: in the middle of nowhere, green: around the star of your target)
-- `Course Deviation` : The angle between your previous position, your current position and your target (red : Angle > 15°, Yellow : 15° > Angle > 5°, green: 5° > Angle)
+- `Total Deviation from target` : The angle between your previous position, your current position and your target

+  (red : Angle > 20°, Yellow : 20° > Angle > 10°, green: 10° > Angle)
+- `Horizontal Deviation from target` : The flat angle between your previous position, your current position and your target.
+It allows to ignore the vertical deviation and to get an heading to the target.

+  (red : Angle > 20°, Yellow : 20° > Angle > 10°, green: 10° > Angle)
 - `Estimated time of arrival` : Approximate time of arrival at your target if the speed is kept constant

 If you are around your target's container, two other pieces of information are displayed: